llMBQll/OmniLED/docs/applications.md

 starts.
 It also supports defining command line arguments that will be passed when starting applications.

 > _Note: Applications can be started independently and still send events to the server.
-Registering in `applications.lua` is handy when application's sole purpose is to send events to SteelseriesOLED._
+Registering in `applications.lua` is handy when application's sole purpose is to send events to OmniLED._

 ## Built-in Applications

-Steelseries OLED comes some applications pre-installed.
+OmniLED comes some applications pre-installed.
 Each one comes with its own README file that describes their usage.

 - [audio](../oled-applications/audio/README.md)